Blog · Analysis · Last reviewed June 25, 2026

 Fourth, affected people need a right to know and contest.
 A person should be told when emotion inference is used, what signals are collected, what categories are produced, who sees them, how long they persist, and what decisions they influence.

-Fifth, vendors should not be allowed to hide behind proprietary claims when selling psychological authority.
-If a product infers inner states, buyers and affected people need evidence about validity, error rates, demographic performance, context limits, and known failure modes.
+Sixth, vendors should not be allowed to hide behind proprietary claims when selling psychological authority.
+If a product infers inner states, buyers and affected people need evidence about construct validity, error rates, demographic performance, disability impacts, context limits, model updates, and known failure modes.

-Seventh, some uses should simply be refused.
+Ninth, some uses should simply be refused.
 If a system is meant to decide whether a student is paying attention, whether an applicant is enthusiastic, whether a worker is loyal, or whether a person is sincere based on biometric affect inference, the burden should not be on the subject to prove harm.
-The institution should have to justify why it is reading the soul through a sensor.
+The institution should have to justify why it is inferring interior life through a sensor.

 Emotion-recognition AI is a machine for turning ambiguity into administrative fact.